Lovelock Cave: Si-Te-Cah

-According to Paiute oral history, the Si-Te-Cah or Sai'i are a legendary tribe of red-haired cannibalistic giants.
-Mummified remains of a man 6 feet 6 inch tall were discovered by guano miners in Lovelock Cave in 1911.
-Adrienne Mayor writes about the Si-Te-Cah in her book, Fossil Legends of the First Americans.
-She suggests that the 'giant' interpretation of the skeletons from Lovelock Cave and other dry caves in Nevada was started by entrepreneurs setting up tourist displays and that the skeletons themselves were of normal size.
+According to Paiute oral history, the Si-Te-Cah or Sai'i were a legendary tribe of red-haired cannibalistic giants.
+Mummified remains of a man 6 feet 6 inch tall were allegedly discovered according to accounts of guano miners in Lovelock Cave in 1911, but no proof of this mummy's existence has been found.
+Adrienne Mayor suggests that the 'giant' interpretation of the skeletons from Lovelock Cave and other dry caves in Nevada was started by entrepreneurs setting up tourist displays and that the skeletons themselves were of normal size.
 About 100 miles north of Lovelock there are plentiful fossils of mammoths and cave bears, and their large limb bones could easily be thought to be those of giants by an untrained observer.
-She also discusses the reddish hair, pointing out that hair pigment is not stable after death and that various factors such as temperature, soil, etc. can turn ancient very dark hair to a rusty-red color.
+She also discusses the reddish hair, pointing out that hair pigment is not stable after death and that various factors such as temperature and soil can turn ancient, very dark hair, into a rusty-red color.